notnullgames/rattata/README.md

 ## development

-TO get started with local development, run `make setup`
+To get started with local development, run `make` to get help about the things you can do.